 Graduate certificate programs target individuals who have already earned an undergraduate degree and wish to gain specialized knowledge in a particular area of computer science.
 Students cultivate skills in information technology, design techniques, hardware and software applications, and formulating algorithms.
 They also learn how to interact with other professionals in related fields and manage the flow of digital communication within their organization.

-Areas of concentration for these programs may include database management, Internet working technology, wireless communications, computer programming, or software development.
+Areas of concentration for these programs may include database management, networking technology, wireless communications, computer programming, or software engineering.
 Students usually take classes that explore database organization, project management, software metrics, analysis and design, operating systems, and computer architecture.

-Many individuals who've obtained a graduate certificate in computer science are generally qualified to obtain jobs as database administrators, software developers, network analysts, and computer programmers.
+Many individuals who obtain a graduate certificate in computer science are generally qualified to obtain jobs as database administrators, software developers, network analysts, and computer programmers.
 Alternatively, some graduates choose to continue their education and pursue a master's degree that prepares them for leadership roles in their profession.